Neha Dixit: The Many Lives of Syeda X: The Story of an Unknown Indian

-It won the Best Debut Award for Non-Fiction 2024, Kalinga Literature Festival.
-It was also shortlisted for Atta-Gallata Award, Kerala Literature Festival and Auther Award.
+It was also shortlisted for the Atta-Gallata Award, Kerala Literature Festival and Auther Award.

-It has been longlisted for The Moore Prize for Human Rights Writing, 2025 and Ramnath Goenka Sahithya Samman Award 2025.

-She received the New India Fellowship in 2017 for this book driven by long research and narrative journalism.
+Dixit received the New India Fellowship in 2017 for this book driven by long research and narrative journalism.
 It tells the story of an impoverished Muslim migrant family in India's capital, negotiating the pitfalls of politics and economic servitude, holding up a mirror to the shadows behind the sheen of "New India."

-John Reed reviewed the book for Financial Times and wrote:'Ahead of the book’s launch, publicists were comparing it to Katherine Boo’s Behind the Beautiful Forevers (2012), her chronicle of life in a Mumbai slum.
-However, Dixit goes one step further by zooming out and providing a historical sweep...Dixit's book is a vivid and memorable account of how post-economic reform in India works.
-It is a trenchant and invaluable people's history of the bottom of the pyramid in the world's most populous nation.'

 Umar Khalid reviewed the book for 'The Wire' from Tihar jail.
+He wrote:
-He wrote, 'Dixit’s conceptual clarity is remarkable and her prose lucid, and she writes with deep empathy for the people.
-She constructs a virtual social history, or history from below, reminiscent of the flavours one gets while reading the works of old British Marxist historians like E.P.
-Thompson or Eric Hobsbawm.

-Dixit reminds us that a journalist’s job is not to act as an amplifier for the establishment’s propaganda, but to bring into focus the people and issues that are conveniently invisibilised and disregarded.'
+"Dixit’s conceptual clarity is remarkable, and she writes with deep empathy for the people.
+She constructs a virtual social history, or history from below.
+Dixit reminds us that a journalist’s job is not to act as an amplifier for the establishment’s propaganda, but to bring into focus the people and issues that are conveniently invisibles and disregarded."